ynuo-o/visual-logbook-2/lab-5/README.md

 <img src="challenge1_2.png" width="400">

-Each detected match segment is overlaid on the original image in a distinct colour.
-The algorithm detected **19 matches**, which is consistent with a manual count of the visible matches in the original image.
+The algorithm detected **19 matches**, while a careful manual count of the visible matches in the original image gives **15**.
+The over-count of 4 is likely due to some matches being split into multiple skeleton segments when branch points are removed at crossing points.